why CEMEX S.A.B. de C.V. [CX] is a Good Choice for Investors After New Price Target of $6.47

 CEMEX S.A.B. de C.V.
-[NYSE: CX] price surged by 0.80 percent to reach at $0.04.
+[NYSE: CX] stock went on a downward path that fall over -0.99% on Friday, amounting to a one-week price increase of more than 3.93%.
 The company report on March 21, 2023 that Statement on the Illegal Occupation of Vulcan’s Property in Mexico.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio